Cat Island, The Bahamas

-Cat Island is located in central Bahamas, and is one of its districts.
+Cat Island is located in the Bahamas, and is one of its districts.
 Cat Island also has the nation's highest point, Mount Alvernia (formerly known as Como Hill).
 It rises to 63 m and is topped by a monastery called The Hermitage.
 This assembly of buildings was erected by the Franciscan "Brother Jerome" (John Hawes).

 History

 The indigenous Lucayan people called the island Guanima, meaning "middle waters land".
 The first white settlers were Loyalists fleeing the American Revolution, who arrived in 1783.
-The island may have been named after Arthur Catt, a pirate, or the name may refer to its one-time large population of feral cats.
+The island may have been named after Arthur Catt, a pirate, or may be a reference to its one-time large population of feral cats.

 Historically, the island gained wealth from cotton plantations, but slash and burn farming is now the main way of life for Cat Islanders.
 An economic crop is Croton eluteria (called also cascarilla) bark, which is gathered and shipped to Italy where it becomes a main ingredient in medicines, scents and Campari.

 Until written accounts were found, Cat Island was thought to be Guanahani or San Salvador, the first island Christopher Columbus arrived at in the Americas.

 Demographics

-The population of Cat Island is 1,522 (2010 census).
+According to the 2010 census, the population of Cat Island was 1,522.
 The main settlements are Dumfries, New Bight, Arthur's Town (capital settlement and childhood home of Sidney Poitier), Orange Creek, and Port Howe.

-Cat Island, Tea Bay is also the birthplace of Bahamian musician Tony McKay, better known as Exuma, and internet celebrity/MMA fighter Dada 5000.

 New Bight Airport and Arthur's Town Airport serve the island.